Posted by Alison Arthur on 15 Oct 2019

-Awareness and adoption of digital payment options are at an all-time high.
-Consulting firm Capgemini estimates digital payment transactions will total $3.6 trillion globally in 2017 alone - a 20% increase since 2015.
+Awareness and adoption of digital payments are at an all-time high.
 Mobile phones, connected devices, and other emerging technology all contribute to increased consumer demand for speed, efficiency, and convenience.
-Peer-to-peer or “P2P” payments are likely to become more popular as consumers adopt new technology and switch from physical payment methods to digital alternatives.
+Person-to-person (P2P) payments are becoming more popular as consumers switch from physical payment methods like cash and credit/debit cards to digital alternatives.

-P2P payments were first made popular by payments giant PayPal, which made it possible to transfer money to other PayPal users via web or mobile.
+P2P payments were first made popular by payments giant PayPal, which made it possible to transfer money to other PayPal users via the web or mobile devices.
 The market soon expanded to include similar services from Google, Dwolla, and others, but PayPal continued to dominate the space.
-Relative newcomer Venmo recently took center stage as a fast-growing P2P payment service in 2016, largely due to its acquisition by PayPal and dominance among young consumer markets.
+Now, Venmo and Zelle® are among the most popular brand names in the world of P2P payments.
+Here’s a closer look at both solutions.

-Venmo quickly captured attention by offering users the option to send and receive money via bank account, debit card, or prepaid card without incurring a fee.
-It was acquired by payment service provider Braintree in 2012 before PayPal absorbed the parent company in 2013.
-More options, a social component, and a millennial-appeasing mobile-centric approach have made Venmo a front-runner among key demographics.
+Launched in 2009, Venmo quickly captured attention by offering users the option to send and receive money via bank accounts, debit cards, and prepaid cards without incurring a fee.
+Since its introduction, Venmo’s mobile-centric approach and social component have made it a front-runner in the P2P payments space.

-Though it’s remained in the periphery of the battle for the P2P payments space thus far, Venmo’s success also prompted a response from the banking sector.
-Individual banks have long offered their customers the ability to send and receive money to and from other customers, but due to a lack of centralization, none of these services were formidable competition to services like PayPal.
+The success of P2P payments platforms like Venmo spurred innovation from the banking sector as well.
+Individual banks long offered their customers the ability to send and receive money to and from other customers.
+However, due to lack of centralization, none of these services were formidable competitors for solutions like PayPal.